ronakupadhyaya/SQL/day1/Insert.md

 ### Exercises

-1. Write and execute a command to fill in the rest of Frank's information.
+1. Write and execute a command to fill in all columns with information for the user named `Frank`.

 2. Write and execute a command that updates the status of all users under the age of 18 to 'young'.
 Your table should look like this after executing the command: